CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 To achieve this, the first step is to construct and train the ML model, using one part of the dataset.
 This training process allows the model to **learn** important patterns, also known as features, found in these images.
 This first part of the dataset is often called the *training dataset*.

 Next, using what it has learned in the training process, the model attempts to **predict** the digits in the images of the other part of the dataset, also known as the *validation dataset*.

+Typical of a supervised ML application, there are three main ingredients to consider

+- Dataset: In this example, that would be MNIST.
+- Model: A simple 1-layer linear neural network is implemented for this example (see below).
+- Performance metric: This is a multi-class classification problem, which can be alternatively interpreted as a sorting problem; there are $10$ bins labeled $0$ to $9$ and ideally, we want to sort the images correctly into each of these bins.
+In this example, we use the [cross-entropy loss](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html), as it measures how accurate the model sorts the images.

 Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab.